 The legislative administration of the penal system in Germany was passed to the Laender in 2006.
-Since then, a separate Prison Act (Strafvollzugsgesetz, StVollzG) has been issued for each Land.
-The absence of binding, nationwide guidelines in the area of drug-related healthcare in detention facilities also leads to differences in the type and availability of treatment services in the Laender.
-The laws in ten Laender (Berlin, Brandenburg, Bremen, Mecklenburg-Western Pomerania, Rhineland-Palatinate, Saarland, Saxony, Saxony-Anhalt, Schleswig-Holstein and Thuringia) are based on a template for a uniform Prison Act.
-Nevertheless, the original Geman Prison Act has not been completely replaced and is still in force for certain aspects of the law.
-This includes garnishment protection, court remedies as well as the legislative authority for the enforcement of imprisonment for contempt of court, preventive detention and coercive detention for non-compliance with court orders or non-payment of fines (Körner et al., in press).
+Since then, a separate prison act (Strafvollzugsgesetz, StVollzG) has been issued for each Land.
+The absence of binding, nationwide guidelines in the area of drug-related health care in detention facilities also leads to differences in the type and availability of treatment services in the Laender.
+The laws in ten Laender (Berlin, Brandenburg, Bremen, Mecklenburg-Western Pomerania, Rhineland-Palatinate, Saarland, Saxony, Saxony-Anhalt, Schleswig-Holstein and Thuringia) are based on a template for a uniform prison act.
+Nevertheless, the original German Prison Act has not been completely replaced and is still in force for certain aspects of the law.
+This includes garnishment protection, court remedies as well as the legislative authority for the enforcement of imprisonment for contempt of court, preventive detention and coercive detention for non-compliance with court orders or non-payment of fines (Körner et al., 2019).

 There is a general obligation under the prison acts of the individual Laender to care for the physical and mental health of prisoners.
 In addition to this, prisoners have a "right to medical treatment, where it is necessary to diagnose or cure a disease, prevent it from deteriorating or alleviate its symptoms".
-In the StVollzG and in the prison acts of the Laender, there are no special statements regarding drugs, substitution or addiction.
-In particular the principle of equivalence forms the basis of medical care.
+In the StVollzG and in the Laender prison acts, there are no special stipulations regarding drugs, substitution or addiction.
+The principle of equivalence forms the basis of medical care.

 On World Drug Day 2017, the German Centre for Addiction Issues (Deutsche Hauptstelle für Suchtfragen e.V., DHS) called for improved medical treatment for imprisoned drug users.
 In view of the frequently accompanying psychological and physical problems of addicts in prison, there needs to be nationwide access to substitution programmes and a reduction of health risks should be promoted through syringe exchange programmes.
 Currently the only syringe exchange programme is in the women's prison in Berlin.
-A right to appropriate medical treatment and healthcare should be recognised and support in the transition as well as a linking of addiction support and offender support services should be guaranteed.
-Additionally, the DHS calls for the participation of inmates suffering from addiction in internal prison services (school, training, exercise) which require special privileges and which addicts are often excluded from.
+According to the DHS, a right to appropriate medical treatment and healthcare should be recognised and support in the transition as well as a linking of addiction support and offender support services should be guaranteed.
+Additionally, the DHS calls for the participation of inmates suffering from addiction in internal prison services (school, training, exercise) which require special privileges and which addicts are partially excluded from.

-In order to reduce the number of fatal overdoses amongst opiate users following their release from prison, in August 2016 the German Aids Service Organisation (Deutsche Aidshilfe, DAH), in collaboration with Fixpunkt e.V., launched a naloxone dispensing pilot project in which prisoners with current or past opiate use, as well as prisoners currently in substitution, were to be offered training on the effects of drugs and first aid in the form of information sessions (Dettmer and Knorr, 2016).
-However, this project has as yet not been able to be successfully implemented and will not be pursued for the time being.
+In order to reduce the number of fatal overdoses amongst opioid users following their release from prison, in August 2016 the German Aids Service Organisation (Deutsche Aidshilfe, DAH), in collaboration with Fixpunkt e.V., launched a naloxone dispensing pilot project in which prisoners with current or past opioid use, as well as prisoners currently in substitution, were to be offered training on the effects of drugs and first aid in the form of information sessions (Dettmer und Knorr, 2016).
+However, this project could not yet be implemented and will not be pursued for the time being.

-Since 2008, the Statistical Report on Substance Abuse Treatment in Germany (DSHS) has been producing a series of tables on external outpatient counselling in prisons, which is not yet available for the reporting year due to a change in the core data set.
-From the next reporting cycle onwards, external and internal counselling and treatment services in prison will be presented together in a series of tables.
+The Statistical Report on Substance Abuse Treatment in Germany (Deutsche Suchthilfestatistik, DSHS) has been producing a collection of tables for external outpatient counselling in prisons since 2008.
+From the 2018 reporting cycle onwards, external and internal counselling and treatment services in prison will be presented together in a series of tables.
+The data is therefore no longer comparable with that of previous years.

-1 NATIONAL PROFILE
+1 NATIONAL PROFILE (T1)

-1.1 Organisation
+1.1 Organisation (T1.1)

-1.1.1 Prison services
+1.1.1 Prison services (T1.1.1)